United States airdate: October 11, 2004

 - Impact Silhouette: Patrick leaves SpongeBob's house by going through the wall, leaving a star-shaped hole.
 When the Strangler reaches his breaking point, he does the same and leaves a hole beside Patrick's.

-- Key Under the Doormat: After failing to get into SpongeBob's house, SpongeBob tells the Strangler he keeps a key under his mat for emergencies...which enrages the Strangler as he just got cleats stuck in his eyes for nothing.
+- Key Under the Doormat: After failing to get into SpongeBob's house, SpongeBob tells the Strangler he keeps a key under his mat for emergencies...which enrages the Strangler as he just got cleats stuck in his eyes for nothing for the last six hours.

 - No Good Deed Goes Unpunished: SpongeBob is only in this mess because he reported the Strangler for littering.
 Then again, he spends most of the episode blissfully unaware of who his sudden bodyguard is and accidentally makes him suffer instead.